WhatsApp Icon Hoola

 Utkatasana or chair pose

-Strengthens legs and improves posture.
+Strengthens the legs and improves posture.

 Uttanasana